Updated on 3/8/2023

 Hey, guys!
 My name is Christine Marie Frey, also known as Christine XP.
 I am the founder of the new and growing youth mental health project and community Brain XP, and I’m excited to collaborate with Discovery!
-You can learn more about Brain XP at the end of the video.
+You can learn more about Brain XP here.

 1. Practice Breathing Exercises